In accordance with federal regulations set forth by The Higher Education Act of 1965,

 Tuition refunds are computed according to the date the student notifies the college Admission’s Office of their official withdrawal, not his/her last date of class attendance.

-Refund checks are mailed from the Business Office weekly.
+Refund checks are mailed or sent direct deposit from the Business Office weekly.

 Students have the responsibility of knowing the requirements of applying for and receiving financial aid.